 The Anhinga Trail: Your ‘must do’

 Four miles after entering the park you come to the one “must do” of the Everglades visit — the Anhinga Trail at Royal Palm.
 This is the best and most reliable place to see alligators and Everglades wading birds surprisingly close within the Everglades.
 (Note: Winter is the time to see a profusion of wildlife.)

 Before it became a national park in 1947, this was Royal Palm State Park and it was this remarkable site teeming with wildlife that grabbed the attention of many who supported preservation.

 The Anhinga Trail is an easy .8 mile paved and boardwalk trail.
 I have visited here at least a dozen times and have never failed to see several alligators clearly and close.
-A range of Everglades birds — great blue herons, great white egret, cormorants, anhingas, moorhen, coot, wood storks — are almost always visible.
+A range of Everglades birds — great blue herons, snowy egrets, cormorants, anhingas, moorhen, coot, wood storks — are often visible.
 During winter and spring, anhingas nest in trees right next to the boardwalk.
 Some may think this trail is a little too Disney-like, because it requires so little effort and the animals seem almost tame.